aferriss/openImageDownloader/README.md

 # Open Image Dataset Maker

-How to find a label and download images from the open image database.
+How to find a label and download images from the [Open Images dataset.](https://github.com/openimages/dataset)

+The download script uses the multiprocessing library to speed up the download process.

 ### Step 1 - Find a label